Bruno-sm/QAP/README.md

 - `-r, --repetitions` Executions of the algorithm on each file, the results are the arithmetic mean of all executions.
 The default value is 1
 - `--greedy` Executes the greedy algorithm
 - `--local-search-bf` Executes the local search with best-first selection algorithm
-- `--local-search-bn` Executes the local search with best neighbor selection algorithm
+- `--local-search-bn` Executes the local search with best neighbour selection algorithm
+- `--local-search-vnd` Executes the local search with variable neighbourhood descent